wp-plugins/auto-post-scheduler/readme.txt

 == Changelog ==

+= 1.61

+* If limit day is set to 0 no posts will be published that day.

 = 1.60 =

 * SVN version change only.
 WP was using v1.5 instead of 1.50 so no updates.

 = 1.50 =